dojot/docs/source/iotagent-architecture.rst

 using the Kafka topic ``dojot-management.dojot.tenancy``.

 The Kafka topic ``dojot-management.dojot.tenancy`` will be used to receive tenant lifecycle events.
-Whenever a new tenant is created or delete, the following message will be published:
+Whenever a new tenant is created or deleted, the following message will be published:

 +---------------------------------------------------+